 The CHNC Widget

 And then there is your library’s website.
 Consider creating a dedicated page/section on historic newspapers.
 We also created a nifty CHNC widget which can be embedded directly into your library’s website and allows for a direct connection with the CHNC collection.
-Find out more about that here, including how you can set the widget to retrieve results only for the newspaper titles you want.
+Find out more about that embeddable widgets here, including how you can set the widget to retrieve results only for the newspaper titles you want.
 Even if you haven’t partnered with CHNC yet, you are still more than welcome to use the widget to connect your patrons with local interest publications.

 Another idea for driving traffic is to hold an OCR text correction competition for your local community.
 “Text correction” is where volunteers donate their time by correcting the text generated by OCR (automated text recognition software), enabling the content of the digitized newspapers to become keyword searchable and more discoverable on the internet.
 Holding a competition (with prize incentives, of course!) can be a great way to help improve the quality of CHNC, to be of service to the greater historical community, and to increase engagement in our state’s history.

 In April 2020, CHNC held its own text correction competition and the results speak for themselves: during the competition period (April 1-April 15), 66 volunteers corrected a whopping total of 121,267 lines!
 Before the contest, there were about 600 pageviews a week of people doing text correcting.
 Those pageviews jumped to a peak of almost 2,800 pageviews in the week of April 26.
 Click here to read more about the CHNC text correction competition.

 Other Helpful Tools